mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

     | **Name of Existing Amazon EC2 Key Pair**          | Choose an existing Amazon EC2 key pair to connect to the EC2 instance hosting MATLAB Web App Server.
 For information about creating an Amazon EC2 key pair, see [Amazon EC2 Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair). <p><em>*Example*</em>: boston-keypair</p>                                                                                   |
     | **IP Addresses Allowed to Remotely Connect to EC2 Instance and Administer MATLAB Web App Server** | Specify a single IP address or an IP address range that can remotely connect to the EC2 instance that hosts the MATLAB Web App Server and administer it.
 You still need login credentials to modify any server configurations.
 The format for this field is IP Address/Mask. <p><em>Example</em>: </p><p><em>Single IP Address [ 10.0.0.1 ]:</em> 10.0.0.1/32 </p><p><em>Range of IP Addresses [ 10.0.0.0 to 10.0.255.255 ]:</em> 10.0.0.1/16 <ul><li>This is the public IP address which can be found by searching for "what is my ip address" on the web.
 The mask determines the number of IP addresses to include.</li><li>A mask of 32 is a single IP address.</li><li>Use a [CIDR calculator](https://www.ipaddressguide.com/cidr) if you need a range of more than one IP addresses.</li><li>You may need to contact your IT administrator to determine which address is appropriate.</li></ul></p> |
     ||**Settings to Access to MATLAB Web App Server Home Page**||
-    | **Use the Same IP Addresses to Access MATLAB Web App Server Apps Home Page**| Select, "Yes" or "No". <p>If you select "Yes", the same IP address range specified above is configured to access the MATLAB Web App Server apps homepage.</p><p> If you select "No", you must specify a new IP address range in the next field.</p>
+    | **Use the Same IP Addresses to Access MATLAB Web App Server Apps Home Page**| Select, "Yes" or "No". <ul><li>If you select "Yes", the same IP address range specified above is configured to access the MATLAB Web App Server apps homepage.</li><li>If you select "No", you must specify a new IP address range in the next field.</li></ul>
     | **IP Addresses Allowed to Access MATLAB Web App Server Apps Home Page** | Complete this field only if you selected "No" in the previous field.
 Specify the IP address range that can connect to MATLAB Web App Server.
 Specify the range in CIDR notation in the format IP Address/Mask. <p><em>*Example*</em>: 10.0.0.1/24</p> |
     | **ARN of SSL Certificate** | Specify the Amazon Resource Name (ARN) of the SSL certificate you uploaded to the AWS Ceritifcate Manager.
 The ARN facilitates connecting to the apps home page using an HTTPS connection.<p><em>*Example*</em>:</p><code>arn:aws:acm:us-east-1:012345678910:certificate/666abcd6-ab6c-6ab6-a666-a666666bcd66</code> <p>To retrieve an ARN:</p><ul><li>Type "Certificate Manager" in the search box at the top of the web page and hit Enter.
 This automatically takes you to the AWS Certificate Manager.</li><li>Expand the entry for the certificate you uploaded.</li><li>Copy the ARN from the "Details" section.</li></ul><p>For more information, see [Create Self-signed Certificate](/README.md#create-self-signed-certificate) and [Upload Self-signed Certificate to AWS Certificate Manager](/README.md#upload-self-signed-certificate-to-aws-certificate-manager).
     ||**Settings for EC2 Instance Hosting MATLAB Web App Server**|